-computer network - Class B Subnetting
+computer network - Class B Subnetting and implementing

 Subnetting Class B Addresses: